akhileshvvn/EmailSpamClassification-in-your-mails/README.md

 (ONLY GMAIL)

 Contents of the Repository:
-  -A .ipnb file which contains the Model
+  - A .ipnb file which contains the Model
-  -Dataset which contain spam and Ham Mails
+  - Dataset which contain spam and Ham Mails

 PRECAUTION:
-  -In code you have to enter your email and password too.
+  - In code you have to enter your email and password too.
-  -Some changes needed on gmail account to execute code.
+  - Some changes needed on gmail account to execute code.
-  -go to Account -> Security -> Turn (ON) Less secure App Access.
+  - go to Account -> Security -> Turn (ON) Less secure App Access.
   -Turn off after getting your outputs.
-  -Don't try on your Main or personal account, Try with some Dummy Account.
+  - Don't try on your Main or personal account, Try with some Dummy Account.